CESNET/eInfra-docs/docs.it4i/software/tools/ansys/workbench.md

 ![](../../../img/AMsetPar1.png)

-Enable the *Distribute Solution* checkbox and enter the number of cores (e.g. 48 to run on two Salomon nodes).
+Enable the *Distribute Solution* checkbox and enter the number of cores (e.g. 72 to run on two Barbora nodes).
 If you want the job to run on more than 1 node, you must also provide a so called MPI appfile.
 In the *Additional Command Line Arguments* input field, enter:

 ```console
     -mpifile /path/to/my/job/mpifile.txt